-The town of Red Wing, Minnesota, sits on the Mississippi river an hour southeast of the Twin Cities.
+The town of Red Wing, Minnesota, sits on the Mississippi river an hour southeast of the Twin Cities, Minneapolis and St. Paul.
 Sleepy streets are lined with brick buildings from the turn of the last century.
-It’s a place that could easily be lost to time, except for the fact that it’s home to one of the most prolific boot makers in America, the Red Wing Shoe Company, which manufactures over 1 million pairs of boots every year.
+It’s a place that could easily be lost to time, except for the fact that it’s home to one of the most prolific boot makers in America, the Red Wing Shoe Company, which manufactures over 1 million pairs every year.
 Here’s a look at how they’re made.

 The leather used in Red Wing boots is produced locally at the S.B.
 Foot Tanning Company.
 Founded in 1872, the company started producing leather at its current facility in 1908 and was eventually acquired by Red Wing in 1987.
 Freshly prepared chrome-tanned hides are soaked, shaved and added to giant wooden drums filled with a mixture of oils, tanning agents and dyes.
 Once fully treated, the leather for Red Wing boots is loaded onto a large truck and driven just minutes across town.

 The Red Wing Shoe Company’s first factory was located in the heart of the city on main street, a couple blocks from where the company’s offices now reside.
 The original factory still stands, but production has moved three miles down the road to a new facility, built in 1964 to handle a greater output.
 The nondescript exterior is in stark contrast to the almost constant motion inside, a whir of activity producing over 1 million pairs of boots per year.